shimisnow/poc-nestjs/docs/markdown/github-actions.md

 - See the [workflow file](../../.github/workflows/lint-test.yml) for details.

 This workflow creates the `node_modules` folder at the `project setup` step and uses it to lint and test the code for the services and shared code.
-At the end, generates a coverage report and adds it to a pull request comment (`coverage report` step).
+At the end, generates a coverage report and adds it to a pull request comment.

 ```mermaid
 stateDiagram-v2